Chugach National Forest: Geography

 It is located in the mountains surrounding Prince William Sound including the eastern Kenai Peninsula and the delta of the Copper River.
 It is the second-largest (third-largest if the Humboldt-Toiyabe National Forest is considered as one entity) forest in the U.S. national forest system, and is the northernmost and westernmost national forest.
 Approximately 30 percent of the area of the forest is covered by ice.
 Portions of the Kenai Peninsula make up approximately 21 percent of the forest, and include the southern portion of the Iditarod National Historic Trail.
 Parts of Prince William Sound make up about 48 percent of the forest.
 This includes 3500 mi of shoreline, 22 tidewater glaciers, and the Nellie Juan-College Fiord Wilderness Study Area, which covers 2,200,000 acre.
 Portions of the Copper River Delta cover approximately 31 percent of the forest, and include the "largest contiguous wetlands complex on North America's Pacific coast".
 Despite its huge size, there are only 90 mi of Forest Service roads, although there are also over 500 mi of designated trails.

 The supervisor's office is located in Anchorage.
 There are local ranger district offices located in Cordova, Girdwood, and Seward.

 In descending order of land area within the forest, it is located in parts of the Valdez-Cordova Census Area, Kenai Peninsula Borough, Anchorage Municipality, Matanuska-Susitna Borough, Kodiak Island Borough, and Yakutat City and Borough.

 Islands

 Green Island is within the Chugach National Forest north of Montague Island in Prince William Sound, Alaska.
 There are at least three islands named "Green Island" within Alaska.

 Gravina Island is also in the Chugach.

+Climate

+According to the Köppen climate classification system, Chugach National Forest has a subarctic climate (Köppen Dfc).

+Cannery Creek is a weather station in the Chugach National Forest, located along the shore of the Unakwik Inlet.